How To Guest Blog Like A Pro Without Acting Like A Complete Weirdo

-Check out competitors that have done better than you i.e. they have higher domain authority but will possibly never give you a link.
-Yet they aren’t that far off.
+Check out competitors that have done better than you.
+These sites will not link to you but they aren’t too far off in terms of domain authority.
 For example, if my website has a DA of 9, looking at the backlinks of a DA 60 competitor is probably going to be a waste of time.
 But if my competitor has a DA of 25 or less, then I should check out domains linking to them.

 Here’s how I do it:

 For example, let’s check out peppercontent.io, with a DA of 29.
 The site has 768 referring domains.
 Using Moz Pro, you can see the anchor texts and links.
 Tick the “follow” box under link type and the “one link per domain” box, to refine your results.
 Then sort by decreasing DA.

 By examining the anchor texts, target URLs and article titles, you should be able to figure out which ones are guest posts.
 Of course, there is still a bit of trial and error involved here.
 But the advantage of this method is that you see the spam score of each target website.
 You don’t want a spam score greater than 7%.
 You should download your results (“Export CSV”) to see more information about your competitor’s inbound links.

 By looking at the link profile, I can see that Apsense.com probably accepts guest posts but the site has a high spam score, so I’ll pass.

 Then there’s artdaily.com with a DA of 65.

 But I have to make sure they accept guest posts.